 1. The cloud is no longer coming soon — it is now

-In recent years, other industries have been touting the cloud services as the solution to every problem, and hints of this have been happening around the edges of physical security as well.
+In recent years, other industries have been touting the cloud-based services as the solution to every problem, and hints of this have been happening around the edges of physical security as well.
 But today, the cloud is arriving in full force, with a host of newer video surveillance companies that lead with video recording to the cloud.

 This is no longer a nascent technology, and it will become even more widespread over the coming years.

 Yet even as recording to the cloud goes mainstream, the basics of security system design and physical camera placement remain as important as ever.
-System Surveyor’s powerful Camera Advisor feature can quickly determine the right camera for every scenario, whether that camera records to the cloud or a more conventional storage method.
+System Surveyor’s powerful Camera Advisor feature can quickly determine the right camera and coverage area for every scenario, whether that camera records to the cloud or a more conventional storage method.

 2. Mobility and Touchless reign, especially in access control

-The current pandemic-induced hybrid work model, where in certain spaces only certain employees are allowed on premises on a given day, has introduced its own set of security concerns.
+The current pandemic-induced hybrid work model, where in certain spaces only certain employees are allowed on premises on a given day, has introduced its own set of potential risks and security concerns.
 Touchless systems and smart sensors increase convenience but don’t directly solve the increasingly complex access control needs of large campuses and businesses.

-This crucial component of physical security can be difficult to manage, budget, and install — but intelligent design tools can greatly reduce the difficulty.
+An access control system can be difficult to manage, budget, and install — but intelligent design tools can greatly reduce the difficulty.

 3. AI, machine learning, and more are coming fast